C-Resources/C-Resources.github.io/learning/beginners.md

 ## Courses for Beginners

-I can't suggest in-person courses that might be geographically convenient or accessible for you, but we can recommend a remote
+I can't suggest in-person courses that might be geographically convenient or accessible for you, but I can recommend a remote course:
-course: Havard's
+Havard's
 [CS50x](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)
 remote-learning course.